 Western Hammer Types

-The purpose of this article is is not to suggest that our Beloved Customers must use a Japanese hammer when beating on our chisels.
-In fact, nearly any variety of quality steel hammer can be easily modified to do the job satisfactorily, including claw hammers, engineer’s hammers, or even ball peen hammers, so it isn’t necessary to buy a special hammer.
+The purpose of this article is is not to suggest that Beloved Customers must use a Japanese gennou hammer when beating on our chisels.
+In fact, nearly any variety of quality steel hammer can be easily modified to do the job more-or-less satisfactorily, including claw hammers, engineer’s hammers, or even ball peen hammers, so it isn’t necessary to buy a special hammer.

-Please note that the closer the hammer’s center of mass is aligned with the center of the striking face, and the higher the hammer’s moment of inertia, the better.
+Please note that the closer the hammer’s center of mass is aligned with the center of the striking face, and the greater the hammer’s moment of inertia, the better.
 A cylindrical head is the closest to ideal from a physics viewpoint.

 In the next post in this series we will examine the type of face a hammer used to strike our chisels should have.
 Please come back and bring your lingerie-loving lemur friends.
 A Brazilian body wax is not required.